Mikey3D99/Mikey3D99/README.md

 About me:
 - 👀 I am interested in Java, C, C++, Python.
-- 💞️ I am looking for an internship
+- 💞️ I am looking for an internship.
 - 📫 Here is a link to my LinkedIn : https://www.linkedin.com/in/michal-wlodarczyk-0b17771a7/